 Employee Performance, Internal CSR, Job Satisfaction, Transformational LeadershipAbstract

-The low level of employee productivity in West Java encourages the need for effective managerial strategies to improve employee performance.
-This study aims to analyze the effect of transformational leadership on employee performance, by testing the mediating role of Internal Corporate Social Responsibility (CSR) and job satisfaction.
-This study uses a quantitative approach with the Partial Least Squares Structural Equation Modeling (PLS-SEM) method to test the relationship between latent variables.
-Data were collected through a questionnaire survey of 30 respondents of workers in West Java.
-The results of the outer model test showed that all indicators were valid and reliable, while the inner model test revealed that Internal CSR had an R² value of 0.762 and Employee Performance of 0.673.
-The results of the hypothesis test showed that transformational leadership had a significant effect on Internal CSR, and Internal CSR had a significant effect on employee performance.
-However, job satisfaction did not show a significant effect, either directly or as a mediating variable.
-Thus, Internal CSR proved to be an effective mediator in the relationship between transformational leadership and employee performance.
-These findings imply that organizations need to develop an inspirational leadership style and strengthen internal CSR implementation in order to create superior employee performance.
+The low level of employee productivity in West Java encourages the need for appropriate managerial strategies to improve employee performance.
+This study aims to analyze the effect of transformational leadership on employee performance, by examining the mediating role of Internal Corporate Social Responsibility (CSR) and job satisfaction.
+This study uses a quantitative approach with the Partial Least Squares Structural Equation Modeling (PLS-SEM) method to examine the relationship between latent variables.
+Data were collected through a questionnaire survey of 385 respondents who are workers in West Java.
+The results of the outer model test indicate that all indicators in the model are valid and reliable.
+In the inner model test, the R-Square (R²) value shows that Internal CSR has a value of 0.536, Job Satisfaction is 0.614, and Employee Performance is 0.675.
+All proposed hypotheses are proven significant.
+Internal CSR and job satisfaction are also proven to be strong mediators in the relationship between transformational leadership and employee performance.
+These findings imply that organizations need to develop an inspirational leadership style and strengthen the implementation of internal CSR programs to create superior job satisfaction and employee performance.

 Published